 What Is Malware and How Can We Prevent It?

-Malware can wreak havoc on your Mac, exposing sensitive personal information or precious business data.
+Malware can wreak havoc on your computer or smartphone, exposing sensitive personal information or precious business data.

 It can take different forms, ranging from traditional viruses and worms to increasingly popular hybrids and malvertising.
 Luckily, you can protect your devices by installing robust antivirus software and honing safe online habits.

 What is malware?

 Malware refers to any malicious software intentionally designed to harm a network, server, or computer.
 Malware is not a synonym for virus.
 By definition, a virus is a form of malware, but not all malware is a virus.
 This blanket term covers worms, trojans, and viruses.